 Maggie DeLano is a native of North Dakota.
 She joined Dr. Richman’s staff in November of 1985.
 The greatest pleasure of her hygiene career is helping to educate and assist the patient in successfully keeping their teeth for the rest of their lives.
 After thirty years in the practice, the patients have become extended family members as have the rest of the dental team of the office.
 While not at the office, Maggie spends as much time as possible with her grandchildren.
 She has been active since 1996 with community service building Habitat for Humanity houses in this area.

-Mante Abate has been working with Dr. Richman for 6 years as Primary Surgical Assistant.
+Mante Abate has been working with Dr. Richman since 2007 as Primary Surgical Assistant.
 The best thing about her job is having an well-organized and extremely clean office.
 She enjoys working with Dr. Richman, especially when they are doing a complicated procedure that turns out perfectly.
 Mante came from Israel with her daughter Miri, and is originally from Ethiopia.
 She earned her Dental Hygienist degree at Tel Aviv University and completed her Dental Assisting education in Ort-Syngalovsky College in Israel.
 She likes watching movies, reading, and having a good time with families and friends.

 Meleina Cabana has recently moved back to her hometown of Canton.
 She graduated from Sequoyah high school and attended Kennesaw State University for Exercise and Health Science.
 While living in Savannah, she had the privilege to work with one of Dr. Richman’s colleagues, a fellow periodontist, Dr. Lee Young.
 There, she learned about the periodontal field and grew to have a passion for it.
 She enjoys working for Dr. Richman and seeing his compassion for each of his patients.
 When she is away from the office, Meleina enjoys time with her two little girls, being involved with CSSA, and traveling.